John-Abbott-College/4A8-Notes/28_CICD_Lab_Compile_And_Test_From_Command_Line.md

 >
 > To list a specific file, use `dir `*`filename`*
 >
-> If you hare looking for files, but you don't know which sub-directory it is in, you can use the switch `/s` (you could read about this switch and others available on the dir command by accessing its help page: >dir /? or >dir -help)
+> If you are looking for files, but you don't know which sub-directory it is in, you can use the switch `/s` (you could read about this switch and others available on the dir command by accessing its help page: >dir /? or >dir -help)
 >
 > * BUT: you can only search through sub-directories below the one you are currently in (sigh)